 Identifying the facts about diabetes is essential when it comes to managing the condition.
 There is so much information available out there making it difficult to know what is right and what is not.
 This article aims to help dispel some of the most common myths about diabetes – let’s have a look at some of them.

 Myth 1.
 Only fat/obese people get diabetes.

 Fact 1.
 Even non-obese people with specific other risk factors can develop diabetes.
 Compared to obese people with diabetes, the insulin formed and released is lesser in non-obese.

 Even if one has a normal body mass index or BMI, non-obese patients generally have a greater amount of fat mass in the body particularly around the abdomen (abdominal obesity).

 The abdominal obesity is a condition in which harmful chemical substances are formed.
 These substances decrease the formation and release of insulin and also affect its functions negatively.
-It is also important to note that abdominal obesity is related to increased risk of diabetes and its complications regardless of overall obesity.
+It is also important to note that abdominal obesity is related to an increased risk of diabetes and its complications regardless of overall obesity.

 Myth 2.
 Type 2 Diabetes is only due to excess consumption of sugar-containing foods.

 Fact 2.
 No, though improper diet is a significant risk factor, excess sugar consumption is not the only risk factor for diabetes.

-Certain problems during growth of the fetus inside the womb known as intra-uterine effects can lead to low birth weight and subsequently increased abdominal fat mass in adulthood, regardless of current BMI.
+Certain problems during the growth of the fetus inside the womb known as intra-uterine effects can lead to low birth weight and subsequently increased abdominal fat mass in adulthood, regardless of current BMI.

 Myth 3.
 Only excess sweet portions (chocolates, mithais, sugar, etc.) in one’s diet increase the risk of diabetes